ropensci/rgbif/README.md

 <!-- dev branch [![Build Status](https://api.travis-ci.org/ropensci/rgbif.png?branch=dev)](https://travis-ci.org/ropensci/rgbif) -->

 ## About

-This package gives you access to data from [GBIF](http://www.gbif.org/) via their API.
+This package gives you access to data from [GBIF](http://www.gbif.org/) via their REST API.

-## Branches

-Note: The most recent changes are now on the `dev` branch, and thus code may have more bugs.
-The `master` branch should always be stable.

 ## Transitioning to the new GBIF API